Google+ Corner

-Senagala Satalimpu - Brown Chickpeas spiced
+Senagala Satalimpu - Brown Chickpeas Spiced & Shallow fried - Telugu Recipes

 Enjoy to Cook & Serve -- Eat Fresh & Limited -- Exercise Regularly -- Stay Fit & Healthy